openstack/governance/goals/pike/deploy-api-in-wsgi.rst

 Planning Artifacts:

-    The I18n team does not have any API services and therefore has nothing to do.
+* The I18n team does not have any API services and therefore has nothing to do

 Completion Artifacts:

-    Not Applicable
+* None

 Infrastructure
 --------------